Seven Virgins/Ladies are often associated with Sophia.

-These Divine Seven are also the Seven Planetary Powers.
-They may be known as the Seven Pillars of Wisdom/Sophia, and the Seven Virgins of Wisdom/Sophia.
+These Divine Seven have been understood to be the Seven Planetary Powers, the Seven Pillars of Wisdom/Sophia, and the Seven Virgins of Wisdom/Sophia.

 They may be associated with the Seven Gifts of the Sophia in Her Aspect/Form of the Holy Spirit.
 And finally, the Seven Spirits around the Throne, as mentioned in Rev., are often associated with the Seven Gifts of the Holy Spirit.

 Surprisingly, Seven Virgins are also to be found in early Christian texts.
 These Seven are especially associated with a Tower in both the Gospel of Joseph and Aseneth (A)and in the Shepherd of Hermes (B).

 Both texts are controversial.
 The Gospel, because it was originally thought that the text centered around the Hebrew Testament of Joseph of Egypt and his wife, Aseneth.
 And so some considered it to be a Jewish text.
 But the Gospel contains clear Christian elements, including a beautiful communion rite.
 And the story line has little resemblance to the scant information available about Aseneth, wife of Joseph of Egypt.

 After an initial debunking attempt, wikipedia admits: ] The book contains a new translation by Tony Burke into English based on the oldest manuscript, the Syriac one, along with the first-ever English translation of the two covering letters that place the text in context.
 This translation used spectral-imaging technology to “see through” smudges and other marks to ascertain the original underlying text.